 Long ago when the Indians obtained a wife, they always purchased a wife.
 They never would take one of their own relatives.
 They always inculcated that in their peoples.
 “You must not court your own relatives.
 To do a thing like that is bad.”
 They did not want them to do such a thing.
 They always spoke like that.
 They would say, “You must not take your own relative and make her your wife.
 When you desire a woman you must purchase your wife from different (unrelated) people.
 You must never make your relative your wife.
 To do a thing like that is very bad.”
 But now since these whites have come here, now some of these (Indian) people have made their own relatives their wives.

 In the early 20th century there were fears that tribes would disappear forever due to high death rates and collapsing populations.
 While Tribes have not disappeared, many, if not most, have adopted the notion of blood quantum to determine membership in a tribe.
 Yet, the policy of blood quantum is a colonial policy of extermination for many of the tribes.
 The federal government knew there would be out marriage and eventually less tribal members under blood quantum.
-In time, with less tribal members that tribes would cease to exist.
+In time, with less tribal members, tribes would cease to exist.
 For tribes heavily impacted by assimilation pressures, and then in the 1950s Federally terminated, the continuation of blood quantum as a measure of who can be a member of the tribe may be the tribe’s undoing.

 Presently, many native people assume that culture is passed through the blood.
-That somehow, the higher blood quantum a native has, the closer they are to their of Native ancestry, meaning they are somehow more native.
+That somehow, the higher blood quantum a native has, the closer they are to their Native ancestry and culture, meaning they are somehow more culturally native.
 Culture does not pass through blood, and is really a learned behavior based on people living within the tribal community and interacting at many levels.
 A person’s genealogy may contain their inherited heritage, but unless they interact in their community, they will not suddenly become culturally native.
 It is more likely that people with more blood quantum will have lived in and grown up within a Native community and then have a cultured perspective.
 People with less blood quantum, are more likely to have grown up outside of the native community and be culturally American.
-The reasons for this are more related to education policies of the federal government, and federal policies that kept reservations poor and under-developed, thereby discouraging Native people from remaining on the reservation, encouraging them to move to a city, and later federal policies that terminated tribes, making the cultural community disappear.
+The reasons for this are more related to education policies of the federal government, and federal policies that kept reservations poor and under-developed, thereby discouraging Native people from remaining on the reservation, encouraging them to move to a city, and later federal policies that terminated tribes, making the tribal cultural community disappear.

 In summary, the federal government has employed a sequence of laws and policies that have utilized organized educational systems to assimilate Native Peoples into American Society.
-These systems are based on theoretical notions that hold that Native peoples are primitives that need to be civilized in assimilation protocols.
+These systems are based on theoretical notions that hold that Native peoples are primitive peoples that need to be civilized in assimilation protocols.
 When the assimilation processes failed to yield quick results in the late 19th century, the government assumed another right, based on the concept of the dilution of the “pure” Indian race, called blood-quantum.
 This theory assumes that sovereign rights reside with the purest “Indian” people and that somehow racial purity and perhaps culture is transferred biologically.
 The linkage of cultural and legal rights to biological and genealogical status allowed the federal government to define a statistical termination point for legal rights.
 This concept has furthermore remained largely unchallenged by tribes, many of whom have accepted this pseudo-scientific theory as a fact of their existence.
 There are very few Native societies that had placed value on racial purity before colonization.
 Examining the treaties of our tribes, none of them ever stated that Tribal people must be kept pure-blooded to maintain their rights under the treaties, yet the treaties do grant U.S. Presidents broad powers over land.

-The results of federal notions, theories, and policies is the continued delegitimization of tribal peoples, and a slow degradation of tribal membership rolls such that if tribes continue to follow the policies of blood quantum to its ultimate conclusion, would spell the end of tribes.
+The results of federal notions, theories, and policies is the continued de-legitimization of tribal peoples, and a slow degradation of tribal membership rolls such that if tribes continue to follow the policies of blood quantum to its ultimate conclusion, would spell the end of tribes, self-termination.
 In perhaps 100 years, there will be enough out-marriage of people from the tribes, and a dilution of tribal blood, that many tribes may cease to exist, under current tribal enrollment policies.
 Therefore, the notion of racial purity is inextricably linked to the United States conquest and colonization of Indian country as if tribes disappear, the United States federal goal of the dissolution of tribal nations, of acquiring all of their lands and resources, and terminating any rights of the tribes, will be realized.
-For those wishing to decolonize and heal from the effects of some 200 years of imposed policies, blood-quantum needs to be challenged by tribes and tribal individuals.
-There are other measures of Indian identity and tribal membership, and tribes are encouraged to study the problem and devise alternative solutions that will lead to the survival of their nation into the future.
+For those wishing to decolonize and heal from the effects of some 200 years of imposed policies, blood-quantum needs to be challenged and gotten rid of by tribes and tribal individuals.
+There are other measures of Indian identity and tribal membership, and tribes are encouraged to study the problem and devise alternative solutions that will lead to the survival of their nations into the future.